New DNA evidence links Donald Lee Moore, a man named in the 'Serial' podcast, to a 1996 killing - KTVZ

 Numerous parties involved in the case were interviewed, and physical evidence from the case were sent to the Richland County Sheriff’s Department Forensics Lab in Columbia, South Carolina, the police report said.

 Thanks to modern advancements in DNA technology, the lab identified previously undiscovered DNA of an unknown suspect on evidence found in the dumpster.
-The DNA matched DNA found on Neal’s inner clothing.
+The DNA found on towels and a bedspread matched DNA found on Neal’s inner clothing.

 The new DNA was entered into a national DNA database and matched a DNA profile belonging to Moore.